EMDK/docs/edge/source/api/payment/PaymentDevice.md

 **Parameters:**

-message1 - The message which gives the information of type of card.
+`message1` - The message which gives the information of type of card.

-message2 - the message which gives instructions to user for the removal of the card.
+`message2` - the message which gives instructions to user for the removal of the card.

+**Example Usage:**

+	:::java
+	paymentDevice.removeCard("EMVCard", "please remove the Card");

 **Returns:**